thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/gobject.md

 ###### GObject Vote-alias

-The `gobject vote-alias` RPC votes on a governance object by masternode alias (using masternode.conf setup).
+The `gobject vote-alias` RPC votes on a governance object by masternode alias (using masternode<!--noref-->.conf setup).

 *Parameter #1---governance hash*